 UPSTAIRS a two extra sleeping areas with seven adult single beds each a total of 14 beds which can form extra queen beds

 Dog friendly with secure yard while you are in the National Park offering shelter, water and shade.
 Dogs can sleep inside by the fire or outside the cabin at night in their own bed. $15 per dog per night.
+Water dishes and dog towel available.

 ACTIVITIES AT WARTOOK RISE